Kelly Gale Wears A Mismatched Bikini While Relaxing With A Martini In A Hot Tub

 “Fierce and so fire,” added a fourth fan.

 Kelly has treated her 1.4 million Instagram followers to several hot new photos recently.
-Over the weekend, the model left them stunned again when she flaunted her pert derriere in a belted black one-piece swimsuit.
+Over the weekend, the model left many fans stunned again when she flaunted her pert derriere in a belted one-piece swimsuit.
 That look proved to be another hit, racking up over 38,000 likes and 169 comments to date.